Variational views for self-supervised learning in radio astronomy: Discussions

 \item a +$\beta$-VAE setup, where $\beta$-VAE reconstructions, generated from a $\beta$-VAE trained on the unlabelled RGZ dataset at $\beta$ = 2.3, were incorporated as additional generative views. \end{enumerate}

 In the no $\beta$-VAE setup, results show that random crop and color jitter are the most critical augmentations for learning robust representations.
 Removing crop caused the largest performance drop, confirming its role in enforcing positional and scale invariance by focusing attention on the galaxy region rather than background noise.
 Excluding color jitter also reduced accuracy, indicating its importance in teaching the model stability to natural brightness and flux variations.
 Conversely, removing rotation slightly improved results, suggesting that strict rotational invariance may obscure meaningful directional cues in FR morphology.
 Flipping and blurring had smaller impacts; the latter even slightly hindered performance by removing key spatial details such as edges and hotspots.
-A visual summary of these results is shown in Figure~\ref{fig:byol_results_table}, with numerical results in Table~\ref{tab:byol_num}.

 In the $+\beta$-VAE setup, a direct comparison of the fully augmented baselines reveals that adding $\beta$-VAE views to the standard pipeline yields performance comparable to the 'No $\beta$-VAE' setup.
 This suggests that the inclusion of generative views does not immediately overcome the limitations imposed by formal geometric transformations, such as rotation, when all are applied simultaneously.
 However, the contribution of the $\beta$-VAE becomes evident in the ablations.
 When used in isolation (“Only $\beta$-VAE”), performance declined, indicating that synthetic views alone cannot replace standard transformations.
 Among the ablations, removing rotation again yielded the strongest improvement (linear = 0.896 $\pm$ 0.010), implying that orientation diversity is already captured within the $+\beta$-VAE latent space.
 Similarly, removing color jitter slightly improved linear performance, suggesting that the flux variation encoded in $+\beta$-VAE reconstructions reduces the need for photometric noise.
 Crop remained essential, as its removal led to reduced linear accuracy, confirming its continued importance for localization and scale invariance.